tvnpraveen/ang-node-nosql/README.md

-This project is a three tier application(UI Layer -&gt; AngularJS2, Middle Layer -&gt; NodeJS, Backend - Various NoSQL Databases) which can run on different NoSQL databases.
-This framework provides an idea of getting started with a NoSQL database for performing simple CRUD operations.

-This will give an idea on how the databases work with simple operations relatively.
+This project is a three tier application having presentation, business logic and data layers.
+We used AngularJS for user interface and Node.js for business logic (accessing data) and multiple NoSQL databases for data storage.
+Our goal is to have a common user interface and an interoperable middle layer to access various NoSQL databases for performing simple CRUD operation.
+In the process, we were able to learn multiple NoSQL databases.
+We believe this work will be useful to others who are in need to explore NoSQL databases in a short period of time and hence we share our work here.

 The following NoSQL databases are supported currently.